Mandeep Jangra

-Mandeep Jangra (born 19 May 1993) is an Indian amateur boxer.
+Mandeep Jangra (born 19 May 1993) is former Indian amateur boxer and current professional.
 He won the silver medal at the 2013 Asian Amateur Boxing Championships in the welterweight category.
 He represented India at the 2014 Commonwealth Games in Glasgow in the same category and won the silver medal.
 He was awarded the prestigious Arjuna Award in 2015.
+In November 2024, Won the World Boxing Federation's super featherweight world title after defeating Britain's Conor McIntosh in the Cayman Islands.

 Jangra is coached by Indian boxer Akhil Kumar and supported by Anglian Medal Hunt Company.
+After his third professional bout he was signed to be coached by Roy Jones Jr.

 Mandeep Jangra has achieved a few major achievements other than Arjuna Award & Silver at the Glasgow Commonwealth games.
-It includes a silver medal at the Senior Asian Boxing Championship 2013 and a gold medal at the South Asian Games 2016.
+Notable results include a silver medal at the 2013 Asian Amateur Boxing Championships and a gold medal at the 2016 South Asian Games.

+Professional career

+Jangra made his professional debut on 7 May 2021, winning a four-round unanimous decision over Argentina's Luciano Ramos at the Osceola Heritage Park in Kissimmee.